iterative/dvc.org/content/docs/command-reference/add.md

 `.dvc` file is created for the top of the hierarchy (with default name `<dir_name>.dvc`).

-Every file inside is added to the cache (unless the `--no-commit` option is used), but DVC does not produce individual `.dvc` files for each file in the entire tree.
+Every file inside is stored in the cache (unless the `--no-commit` option is used), but DVC does not produce individual `.dvc` files for each file in the entire tree.
 Instead, the single `.dvc` file references a special JSON file in the cache (with `.dir` extension), that in turn points to the added files.